brandur/sorg/content/fragments/the-cost-of-manga.md

----
-title: The cost of manga
-published_at: 2016-08-08T16:17:09Z
++++
-hook: "At retail prices, catching up on One Piece would cost $820, and Fairy Tail $550.
-How would you get started without a library?"
+hook = "At retail prices, catching up on One Piece would cost $820, and Fairy Tail $550.
+How would you get started without a library?" published_at = 2016-08-08T16:17:09Z title = "The cost of manga"
----
++++

 I recently caught up on the manga super series [One Piece][one-piece] which has reached an extraordinary 82 volumes in length, each of which averages around